BIPOC Therapy in Manhattan, NYC | Resonance Psychology

 Racial Trauma and Microaggression Recovery

-We work to validate and unpack experiences of racial trauma, chronic microaggressions, and identity stress.
+Validating and unpacking racial trauma, chronic microaggressions, and identity stress.
 Naming the experience accurately is part of healing it.

 Intergenerational Wounds